Typhoon-class submarine: History

 Despite being a replacement for many types of submarines, the Borei-class submarines are slightly shorter than the Typhoon class (170 m as opposed to 175 m), and have a smaller crew (107 people as opposed to 160).
 These changes were in part designed to reduce the cost to build and maintain the submarines.
-In addition, the United States and Canada provided 80% of funds for scrapping the older Typhoon-class submarines, making it much more economical to build a new submarine.
+In addition, the United States and Canada provided 80% of funds for scrapping the older Typhoon-class submarines, making it much more economical to build a new submarine, TK-13, which was scrapped in 2007–2009.

-In 2013, the state-run RIA Novosti news agency announced that the Navy would scrap two Typhoons, beginning in 2018.
-They were the TK-17 Arkhangelsk and TK-20 Severstal.
-As of 2017, the decision about the scrapping of TK-17 and TK-20 was still not firm.